-Further information about the NILT series may be found on the NILT pages on the ARK (Access Research Knowledge) web site.
+Further information about the NILT series may be found on the ARK (Access Research Knowledge) NILT webpages.

 The dataset records the responses of 1800 adults to the 1998 Northern Ireland Life and Times Survey.
 Questions are grouped into 'modules'.
 This dataset includes questions on respondent's background, rights of the child, public understanding of science, political attitudes, crime and fear of crime, gender and family roles, community relations and religious observance (this module is part of ISSP and is also archived at the German data archive, Zentralarchiv fuer Empirische Sozialforschung - 'ZA').